pyth-network/per/contracts/svm/programs/express_relay/README.md

 }
 ```

-Some integrating programs may additionally need to learn how much will be paid in fees in an ongoing transaction.
-These programs can use the `get_fees_paid_to_router` helper defined in the SDK.
+Some integrating programs may need to learn how much will be paid in fees in an ongoing transaction.
+The `check_permission_cpi` returns a tuple with the number of bid instructions matching the specified `permission` and `router` and the fees paid to the router in the current transaction.
 An example use of this can be seen in the [dummy example program](https://github.com/pyth-network/per/tree/main/contracts/svm/programs/dummy).

 To run Rust-based tests, an integrating program can use the helper methods defined in `src/sdk/test_helpers.rs`.
 See the [dummy example](https://github.com/pyth-network/per/tree/main/contracts/svm/programs/dummy) to see how these methods can be used for Rust-based end-to-end testing.